gilbertohasnofb/auxjad/docs/examples/example-4-hocket-with-random-pitches.rst

 .. figure:: ../_images/image-example-4-hocket-with-random-pitches-1.png

-Next, let's initialise ``PitchRandomiser`` with this container as well as a list representing pitches.
+Next, let's initialise :class:`auxjad.PitchRandomiser` with this container as well as a list representing pitches.
 This will be the source for the random pitches selected by this randomiser.

     >>> randomiser = auxjad.PitchRandomiser(container,
     ...                                     pitches=[0, 1, 2, 3, 4, 5, 6],